Student Organization Advisor of the Year

 For the award application, you will need to complete the following:

-- Description of this advisor’s service to the organization, college, or community.
+• Description of this advisor’s exceptional service to the organization, college, or community.

-- How the advisor supports the goals and mission of the organization.
+• Examples of how the advisor supported the goals and mission of the organization.

-- How the advisor contributes to leadership development within the organization.
+• Examples of how the advisor contributed to individual student leadership development within the organization.

-- How the advisor supports the organization through attending or participating in meetings and events.
-Please be specific about the number of meetings and events the advisor has participated in.
+• How the advisor supported the organization by attending or participating in meetings and events.
+Please be specific about the number of meetings and events the advisor has attended, and provide examples of their contributions.

 Selection Process & Criteria